 You have removed all the clutter from your home and de-personalized it.
-Now it’s time to deep clean, and I mean DEEP.
-We want your home to shimmer and sparkle with sunlight streaming through windows and reflexing off polished surfaces and shining in the eyes of your buyer.
-That is our goal, to literally shine!
-This will reflect pride of ownership, a home has been well loved and taken care of, maintained to the max!
+Now it's time to deep clean, and I mean DEEP.
+We want your home to shimmer and sparkle with sunlight streaming through windows and reflexing off polished surfaces, and shining in the eyes of your buyer.
+That is our goal, to shine!
+This will reflect pride of ownership; the home has been well-loved, taken care of, and maintained to the max!

-Your house may have odors you are not even aware of because you are so used to smelling them every day, but to a potential buyer this is the number one turn off.
-It may send a buyer away as soon as they enter your home, or at the very least seriously affect the sale price of your property.
+Your house may have odors you are not even aware of because you are so used to smelling them every day, but this is the number one turn-off to a potential buyer.
+It may send a buyer away as soon as they enter your home, or at the very least, seriously affect the sale price of your property.
 Common odors include pet odor, urine, mold, mildew, strong cooking odors, and cigarette smoke.
-You need to remove the odors, but whatever you do, don’t try to mask them with room deodorizers, it will only make it worse.
+You need to remove the smells, but whatever you do, don't try to mask them with room deodorizers, and it will only make it worse.

-Keep your pet clean.
-Ditto for pet beds and litter boxes.
-If shampooing your carpet does not remove pet smells you will need to replace it.
-Avoid strong cooking odors and deep frying.
-Remove visible mold or mildew with a bleach solution.
+Keep your pet clean—ditto for pet beds and litter boxes.
+If shampooing your carpet does not remove pet smells, you will need to replace it.
+Avoid strong cooking odors and deep-frying, and remove visible mold or mildew with a bleach solution.
 If you smoke in your home, stop.
-To remove smoke odor you can try a product such as Vamoose.
-If that does not work you may want to consider hiring a professional service such as Puroclean to remove the smell of cigarette smoke from your home.
+To remove smoke odor, you can try a product such as Vamoose.
+If that does not work, you may want to consider hiring a professional service such as Puroclean to remove the smell of cigarette smoke from your home.

 Through and through the house

 Windows - Remove curtains and wash them.
-If they are faded, consider new ones.
-Clean blinds or shades.
-Take out the screens and wash them.
+If they are faded, consider new ones—clean blinds or shades.
+Would you mind taking out the screens and washing them?
 Make sure your windows are sparkling inside and out.
-I personally recommend a solution of white vinegar and water with a dab of dishwashing soap.
-Mix ¼ cup vinegar with 2 cups of water.
+I recommend a solution of white vinegar and water with a dab of dishwashing soap—Mix ¼ cup vinegar with 2 cups of water.
 Add ½ teaspoon of dish soap and shake to blend.
-This will do an amazing job on your windows.
-You can also use this solution to clean kitchen counters, sink, and appliances.
-It will do a great job on the bathroom fixtures too!
+This will do a fantastic job on your windows.
+You can also use this solution to clean kitchen counters, sinks, and appliances, and it will do a great job on the bathroom fixtures!

-Light fixtures and fans - Remove glass shades or globes and run through the dishwasher.
-Dust the light fixture and the light bulbs and replace any that are burnt out.
-Dust fan blades and motor.
+Light fixtures and fans - Remove glass shades or globes and run them through the dishwasher.
+Dust the light fixture and the light bulbs and replace any burnt-out—dust fan blades and motor.

 Bedrooms - Rotate the mattresses and put on fresh linens and bedspreads or quilts.
 Be sure the closets are clean and organized.